jaxyfury/Ambariops/data/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
 about: Create a report to help us improve
-title: "bug: A brief description of the bug"
+title: 'bug: A brief description of the bug'
-labels: "bug, needs-triage"
+labels: 'bug, needs-triage'
-assignees: ""
+assignees: ''
 ---

 ### Describe the Bug